Cookie Preferences

 Pioneering propulsion system

 Ethereal’s owner Bill Joy launched his project with a “charrette” – a three-day symposium at the shipyard’s facilities, attended by the world’s leading academics in all the disciplines that might conceivably have a bearing on his project.
-Project 384, Ethereal, became the world’s first hybrid superyacht and is noted for her pioneering propulsion system and for incorporating 400kWh of stored energy in her Li-ion battery bank.
+Project 384, Ethereal, became the world’s first hybrid superyacht noted for her pioneering propulsion system and for incorporating 400kWh of stored energy in her Li-ion battery bank.

 Image Ground-breaking hybrid system